 There is fast-charging technology on board here, but it’s not as powerful as otheriPhone 13s.
 It’s 18W charging, which Apple says can recharge your phone to 50% in 30 minutes.

 That was the case in our testing when we used a compatible charger.
 You won’t get that charger in the box though, so you may need to buy one separately to ensure you’re able to hit those top speeds.

 That’s not as fast as the charging speed on other iPhone 13s, and while it’s not easily noticeable, it means you’re more limited in how long it will take to recharge your phone.

 Wireless charging has made a return on the iPhone 13 mini, and there’s also compatibility for the company’s MagSafe charger as well.
 This is a wireless charger that connects to the rear of your phone, and it can recharge at speeds up to 15W.

 These aren’t game-changing speeds, but it means your iPhone will recharge quickly enough during a short charging session or it’ll fully recharge overnight.

 The iPhone 13 mini is the smallest Apple smartphone – even slightly more compact than the iPhone SE (2020).
 That means you can comfortably wrap your hands around this mini.
 Coming from the iPhone 13 Pro Max, it feels like going on a vacation.

 You want way better battery life than the 12 mini

-This is the main selling point of the iPhone 13 mini over last year’s version, which left us wanting when it came to longevity.
+This is the main selling point of the iPhone 13 mini over the 12 mini, which left us wanting when it came to longevity.
 The average person interested in a small smartphone will finally be able to run the phone a full day without a recharge.